Alexandra Hills

 AreaSearch analysis places Alexandra Hills well above average for employment performance across multiple indicators

-Alexandra Hills has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 3.3% and estimated employment growth of 6.2% over the past year as of September 2025.
+Alexandra Hills has a balanced workforce with both white and blue collar jobs.
+The construction sector is notably represented, with an unemployment rate of 3.3% and estimated employment growth of 6.2% in the past year as of September 2025.
+There are 10,067 residents employed, with an unemployment rate of 0.7% below Greater Brisbane's rate of 4.0%.

 Frequently Asked Questions - Employment